lemire/bloofi/README.md

 > Adina Crainiceanu.
 Bloofi: A Hierarchical Bloom Filter Index with Applications to Distributed Data Provenance.
 2nd International Workshop on Cloud Intelligence (Cloud-I 2013) collocated with the 39th International Conference in Very Large Data Bases VLDB.
 Riva del Garda, Italy, 2013

+### Continuous Integration

+This project uses GitHub Actions for continuous integration.
+All pushes and pull requests to the main branch will automatically trigger a build and run the tests using Maven.

+You can find the workflow configuration in `.github/workflows/ci.yml`.

 ### License